ljubinkovicd/ZooReact/README.md

 The user of the app is able to view all the projects available in Zooniverse's database, as well as the owners of those projects.

-Before starting the app, do: npm install.
+Before starting the app, do the following: npm install react-native run-ios

 You can start the app from Xcode and/or Android Studio.